 Are you more comfortable testing in a space you're familiar with, or a space you don’t have to be responsible for?

 This one is a matter of preference.
 If taking the exam in a space you’re already comfortable in will reduce your test-day stress, you might want to take an online-proctored exam!
-But if you’d rather not have to worry about setting up your testing environment or being responsible for ensuring it meets the requirements, testing a Prometric test center might suit your needs better.
+But if you’d rather not have to worry about setting up your testing environment or being responsible for ensuring it meets the requirements, testing at a PSI test center might suit your needs better.